KatharaFramework/Kathara/P4-examples/README.md

 # P4 examples
 In this repository there are three Kathará labs.
 In each lab there are two kind of machines, switch or client/server/sniffer.
 The purpose is implement the network with one or more P4 switches.
-Of course, you can run ping in all machines and start conversation between client and server.
 Below the representation of the three topologies:
 * **lab-single-switch**:

 ![lab-single-switch](https://github.com/giuseppevalentinobaldi/P4-lab/blob/master/res/lab-single-switch.png)